yonglid/CS205-Final-Project/README.md

 2)	It can more readily include complex boundary conditions
 3)	It can easily be parallelized.

-Boltzmann’s theory of kinetic gasses essentially says that gasses or fluids can be regarded as small particles with random motions.
-This idea is simplified by the Lattice-Boltzmann method is a simplification of Boltzmann’s original idea by restricting the number of particles and confining the velocity vectors to the nodes of a lattice.
-Thus, LBM is an ideal balance between microscopic (bottom-up) and macroscopic (top-down) molecular dynamic simulations.

 ![test](https://github.com/yonglid/CS205-Final-Project/blob/master/LBM1.png)
 **_Lattice-Boltzman uses discrete particles on a lattice which can be summed to create a simplified 2D Navier-stokes model._**